NachoMerino/x-sass-intro/README.md

 # SASS introduction

+**This README is a quick and dirty html2markdown conversion, look at the `index.html` or https://zeropaper.github.io/x-sass-intro**

+## Steps

 *   Create a folder (`mkdir sass-intro`) and go in it (`cd sass-intro`).
 *   Initialize a package.json (`npm init` and then answer the questions).
 *   Create a `index.html` file (`touch index.html)`.